Shroamer/EC-fan-PID-controller-ardunano-/README.md

 Termperature sensor is ds18b20 on 1-wire
 UI oled screen 128x32 ssd1306 on i2c
 UI input encoder with switch on interrupts

+r2.2.5
+beta (in test)
+ + fixed hysteresis function (don't let fan to turn on for some time after it turned off)
+ + added destagnation function (turn fan to minPower for some time if no fan activity was found past some time)
+ + power icon now can morph to HYST and DEST icons if in these modes.
+ + fixed issue with rapid plot overflow while screen is turned off.
+Now plot array is fulfilled more evenly.
+ + fixed value overflow in cycling thru variables

 ### The device is used to govern EC fan thru 0...10v control line using temperature reading from ds18b20 digital sensor.
 - It utilize **ssd1306 128x32 oled display** to show various data and plot graphs.
 - Use **encoder with button** to roll thru displays and enter settings. _(with acceleration)_